freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/index.md

 ![Ram](https://images10.newegg.com/NeweggImage/ProductImage/20-232-476-S01.jpg)

 ### Case
 A case is used to house all the components of a computer.
+Components housed inside the case are INTERNAL components, while any peripheral components outside the case are known as EXTERNAL components.

 ![Case](https://images-na.ssl-images-amazon.com/images/I/41Wq97Jk20L._SL500_AC_SS350_.jpg)